Here you’ll find links to solicitors who are experienced at dealing with cases surrounding police and protest.

 There are a few types of solicitor, take a read to help you decide which type you’ll need.
 If you’re still unsure of which solicitor you might need, and your situation is related to protest, give us a ring.

 Criminal solicitors help when you’ve been arrested.
 They can attend interviews at police stations, challenge bail conditions and represent you in court.
-Advice from solicitors is free at the point of arrest and in the police station, but you might have to pay for representation at trial if you’re not eligible for legal aid.
+Advice from all solicitors is free in the police station if you are interviewed face to face.
+Solicitors on the Netpol list have also committed to giving free telephone advice at the station.
+You might have to pay for representation at trial if you’re not eligible for legal aid.

 Civil Solicitors help you take a case against the police or another body for wrongdoing.
 You may have to pay if you’re not eligible for legal aid.